-Fans of Netflix’s Lucifer are still eagerly awaiting word on when the second half of season five will premiere on the streaming site, but details continue to trickle out that promise it will be one hell of a story.
+Fans of Netflix's fantasy series are still eagerly awaiting word on when Lucifer season 5 part 2 will premiere on the streaming site, but details continue to trickle out that promise it will be one hell of a story.

 Co-star DB Woodside, who has played the devil's angelic brother Amenadiel since the first episode of the fantasy drama, is the latest cast member to speak out about what the writers have in store.